Spring in the Rockies

 #4 - THE LODGE ENERGY SHIFTS.

-Spring trips often carry a distinct atmosphere back at the lodge.
+Spring trips often carry a distinct celebratory atmosphere back at the lodge.

-After big days in the mountains, guests linger longer outside if the weather allows - finally feeling the sun on our faces, stories flowing easily, and the shared satisfaction of a memorable day of skiing.
+After big days in the mountains, guests linger longer outside if the weather allows, finally feeling the sun on our faces, stories flowing easily, and the shared satisfaction of another memorable day of skiing.

 Sometimes the kitchen team fires up a BBQ in the field for lunch in the alpine.
-Other afternoons end around the fire pit with a drink in hand and the glow of the surrounding peaks catching the evening light as the we watch the sun set across the lake, over the Monashee mountains.
+Other afternoons end around the fire pit with a drink in hand and the glow of the surrounding peaks catching the evening light as the we watch the sun set across the lake behind the Monashee mountains.

 #5 - THE MOUNTAINS FEEL WIDE OPEN.